jsherer/kanban-metrics/README.md

 ## Examples:

-Generated from an example Jira project and data loaded from [example.csv](data/example.csv):
+Generated from an example Jira project and data loaded from [example.csv](data/example.csv) on 2020-08-25 covering the previous 90 days:

 ![](images/cycletime-timeline.png)
 ![](images/cycletime-histogram.png)